alhartkh/demopresentation/slides.md

 ### Types of python web frameworks
 <!-- .slide: style="text-align: left;"> -->
-1. **Full Stack Framework** : Full stack are one of the best Python web application frameworks, known as one-stop-solution for fulfilling all kinds of app building requirements.<br>
+1. **Full Stack Framework**: Full stack are one of the best Python web application frameworks, known as one-stop-solution for fulfilling all kinds of app building requirements.<br>
-2. **Micro-Framework**: These kinds of web frameworks are known as the lightweight framework (non full stack framework) because they do not offer additional patterns and functionalities compared to a full stack framework.<br>
+2. **Micro-Framework**: These kinds of web frameworks are known as the lightweight framework (non full stack framework).<br>
-3. **Asynchronous Framework** : Asynchronous web frameworks are now taking over its place as a microframeworks that allows a user to handle large sets of concurrent connections.<br>
+3. **Asynchronous Framework**: Asynchronous web frameworks are now taking over its place as a microframeworks that allows a user to handle large sets of concurrent connections.<br>

 <font size="4"><a href="https://www.monocubed.com/10-most-popular-web-frameworks/">https://www.monocubed.com/10-most-popular-web-frameworks/</a></font>